TNG/ArchUnit/README.md

 classResolver=com.tngtech.archunit.core.importer.resolvers.SelectedClassResolverFromClasspath
 classResolver.args=com.tngtech.archunit.core,com.tngtech.archunit.base

-# Should ArchUnit include the MD5 sum of imported classes into the JavaClass#getSource()
+# Should ArchUnit include the MD5 sum of imported classes into the JavaClass#getSource()?
 # This way failure tracking can be improved, if there are inconsistencies within the imported sources.
 #
-# default = false - This has an performance impact
+# default = false - This has a performance impact
 enableMd5InClassSources=true
 ```